The range of the Amazon Milk Frog is the Northern Amazon region of South America (Colombia, Ecuador, Brazil, Bolivia, Peru, Venezuela)

 Clutch size: 2,000 eggs

-The frog is nocturnal and lives in the rain-forest canopy.
+The Amazon Milk Frog is nocturnal and lives in the rain-forest canopy.
 They often breed in tree cavities and seldom descend to the ground.

 Medium-sized insects and other arthropods and invertebrates